DeannaCarina/Neuronet/README.md

     </tr>
 </table>
 As we can see from the table above, the viability is higher than the importance, which is good because that means most of the features are able to be implemented, however we must be careful not to implemnt features that would be unneccessary for the web application and decrease the usability of the site from a Neurodiverse peron's perspective.
 We must also be careful to stay within the scope of our own coding limitations - implementing features that we have little experience of could cause a high liklihood of bugs and errors in the web application which would in turn reduce the potential of a positive user experience.
-The table above has been plotte into a graph (below) to easily visualise the features that will be implemented into the web application and which ones won't be:
+The table above has been plotted into a graph (below) to easily visualise the features that will be implemented into the web application and which ones won't be:
 <ul>
     <li>The features in the pink section will be implemented</li>
     <li>The features in the grey section could be implemented at a later date but aren't necessary right now</li>